whyNot077/Minishell/README.md

-# Create a simple shell, as beautiful as bash
+# Create a shell.
+It's small but still powerful

 ### reference